thdrmrphy/1st-balmain-venturer-scouts/Constitution.md

 ### 1.1 Constitution

-* Introduction of the Unit Constitution
-    * The Unit Constitution will be introduced, at the general consensus approval of the Unit, subject to a three-month trial period;
-    * During the three-month trial period, a Unit Council is elected as usual, but if the trial period is deemed successful, the process shall restart;
-    * The trial period is to be deemed successful via a general consensus of the Unit community;
-    * The trial period shall not be abandoned; rather, the constitution should be amended to resolve any issues.
 * Changes to the Constitution
     * The constitution shall be amended via a majority vote of the Unit Council;
     * All amendments shall be, at the soonest available opportunity, communicated to the Unit community.